kraxli/nvim-py-minimal/README.md

-# nvimipdb
+# minimal-py-nvim
-a simple and minimalistic ipython (ipdb debugger) interface for neovim
+a simple and minimalistic python pugin for neovim

 ## Prerequisites
 * neovim